Favourited 514 times

-~ AUGUST until OCTOBER : BUILDING A BIG ROOF ~
+~ April/May until July : BUILDING A ROOF ~

-This summer we will build a 80m2 roof on a traditional Portuguese xisto-house.
+This spring/summer we will build a 80m2 roof on a traditional Portuguese xisto-house.

 The roof will be build with natural materials, wood, cork and the original tiles.

-We do this job together with a very experienced Portuguese builder who will join us end of october.
+We do this job together with a very experienced Portuguese builder and friends and neighbors.